righthandofvecna/pokemon-assets/README.md

 ***Method 1.*** **Setting the Trainer Profile.** You can set the actor's profile to one of the images in `modules/pokemon-assets/img/trainers-profile`, which will automatically set the actor's Prototype Token to use the associated spritesheet.

 ***Method 2.*** **Manual Setting.** The trainer overworld sprites are located in `modules/pokemon-assets/img/trainers-overworld`; the Pokemon ones are in `modules/pokemon-assets/img/pmd-overworld` (but the Pokemon sprites should get automatically set for PTR and PTR2e)

+### Custom Sprites
+This system is fairly adaptable as far as sprite sheets go.
+For Gen 4-style sheets, you can base them off [this blank trainer overworld image](img/trainers-overworld/blank_gen4.png).

 ### Token Following